 FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115, ("SFAS 159").
 This standard permits an entity to choose to measure many financial instruments and certain other items at fair value.
 Most of the provisions in SFAS 159 are elective; however, the amendment applies to all entities with available-for-sale and trading securities.
 SFAS 159 is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007.
 Early adoption is permitted as of the beginning of the previous fiscal year provided that the entity makes the choice in the first 120 days of that fiscal year and also elects to apply the provisions of SFAS 157 (discussed above).
-We are currently evaluating this statement and have not yet determined the impact of such on our consolidated financial statements.
-We plan to adopt this statement when required at the start of our calendar year beginning January 1, 2008 (see Note 1).
+We are currently evaluating the impact of our adoption of this statement effective January 1, 2008 on our consolidated financial statements.